Where to stay in Prague? 5 Best Places to Stay (+ areas to avoid!)

 But for families or others who perhaps just appreciate that in the evening you can retreat to quieter areas, and also want to experience something other than the city, Smíchov-Anděl in Prague 5 is an underrated area.

-There are both Metro and trams in this district, so you are in no way prevented from getting out and experiencing something.
-You will find one of the city’s largest shopping centers here, the Novy Smichov.
+Metro and trams are in this district, so you are in no way prevented from getting out and experiencing something.
+You will find one of the city’s largest shopping centres here, the Novy Smichov.

 If you are a beer enthusiast, you should stop by Staropramen Brewery, where you can enjoy something good for the palate in their courtyard.